-Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016
+Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

-- Sales tax holidays do not promote economic growth or significantly increase consumer purchases; the evidence shows that they simply shift the timing of purchases.
+- Sales tax holidays do not promote economic growth or significantly increase consumer purchases; the evidence (including a 2017 study by Federal Reserve researchers) shows that they simply shift the timing of purchases.
 Some retailers raise prices during the holiday, reducing consumer savings.

 - Sales tax holidays create complexities for tax code compliance, efficient labor allocation, and inventory management.
 However, free advertising for what is effectively a paltry 4 to 7 percent discount leads many larger businesses to lobby for the holidays.